Current Internship Opportunities

 Eligibility Requirements: Open to undergraduate students majoring in Asian Studies, Chinese, or Japanese, or other disciplines such as History or International Affairs with a concentration in Asia.
 Applicants must have completed a minimum of 30 hours of college-level coursework with a minimum cumulative GPA of 2.00 before the start of spring semester.
 Must be fluent in written and spoken English.

-Applications will be reviewed by the internship supervisor at Rowman & Littlefield and finalists will be interviewed during the week of April 29.
-The student selected for the internship will be enrolled into the course prior to the start of fall semester, and will be responsible for paying tuition for the internship.
+Applications will be reviewed by the internship supervisor at Rowman & Littlefield and finalists will be interviewed during the week of finals in Fall 2013.
+The student selected for the internship will be enrolled into the course before the add deadline during the fall semester, and will be responsible for paying tuition for the internship.

-To apply, please send a cover letter, resume, and transcript to firstname.lastname@example.org with subject “Rowman & Littlefield Internship” by Monday, April 26, 2013.
-Contact Danielle Rocheleau Salaz at email@example.com or 303-735-5312 with questions.
+To apply, please send a cover letter, resume, and transcript to email@example.com with subject “Rowman & Littlefield Internship” by Thursday, December 5 at noon.
+Contact Danielle Rocheleau Salaz at firstname.lastname@example.org or 303-735-5312 with questions.

 WorldDenver is a member of the World Affairs Councils of America, the largest national non-partisan network of almost 100 councils in over 40 states that are dedicated to educating and engaging Americans on the critical global issues.
 WorldDenver offers seven internships, as listed below: